Sam Wood (musician): Black Star Riders

 In May 2022, Wood performed with Black Star Riders and Thin Lizzy frontman Ricky Warwick's solo band, the Fighting Hearts, for a number of shows across the UK, standing in for Ben Christo.

 In November, he joined Black Star Riders after the departure of Christian Martucci in June.
 He toured the UK with the band in February 2023, alongside returning members Scott Gorham and Jimmy DeGrasso.
 Wood remains a member of Wayward Sons alongside his role in Black Star Riders.

 On 12 August 2023, Wood performed with Saxon at the Jailbreak Festival in Denmark, standing in for Brian Tatler who was performing at a prior engagement with Diamond Head.

+In January 2026, Wood was recruited by Uriah Heep to deputise for Mick Box, who was unwell.
+Wood performed at the band's Scandinavian dates on their current world tour.